 Electric Jack Hammers are used here.

-Electric jack hammer types are now available for practically every weight class of hammers available today.
-Beginning with tiny 6-pound chipper hammers and progressing up to vertical 60-pound jackhammers.
+Electric jack hammer types are available for practically every weight class of hammers.
+They begin with tiny 6-pound chipper hammers and progress to vertical 60-pound jackhammers.

-Many manufacturers have also begun adding capabilities to their electric jackhammers that are typically seen on more sophisticated consumer power tool models.
+Many manufacturers have also begun adding capabilities to their electric jackhammers typically seen on more sophisticated consumer power tool models.
 These new functions can be found on electric jackhammers.
 Dust control, vibration control, auxiliary handles, LED maintenance indications, and dust control.
-Have quickly become standard features in electric jackhammers and new tips and improved attachment methods.
+They have quickly become standard features in electric jackhammers, new tips, and improved attachment methods.

-Electronic jackhammers still have a ways to go before they reach their full potential in terms of raw force.
-Heavier pneumatic jackhammers’ performance is superior to that of even the most potent electric variants.
+Electronic jackhammers still have a ways to go before they reach their full potential in raw force.
+Heavier pneumatic jackhammers’ performance is superior to even the most potent electric variants.
 Compared to their electric counterparts, compressor-powered jackhammers often deliver twice as much impact force as their counterparts.

 Things to Search for When Purchasing Jackhammers

-- It is also vital to have boxes and tool cases to prevent losing various bits and attachments with your jackhammer.
+Box boxes and tool cases are also vital to prevent losing various bits and attachments with your jackhammer.

-- The demolition hammer’s soft start and variable speed settings allow for a more controlled and accurate start.
-While working close to breakable objects such as pipes, conduits, and similar structures.
+The demolition hammer’s soft start and variable speed settings allow for a more controlled and accurate start.
+At the same time, they are working close to breakable objects such as pipes, conduits, and similar structures.

 Here are some comparisons: whether we’re talking about Jack Hammers, Chipper Hammers, or Demolition Hammers.

-When it comes to jackhammers, weight is a factor taken into severe consideration.
-As a result, these power tools are categorised according to their weight.
-Which helps to clearly distinguish which kinds of work they are best suited to do.
+When it comes to jackhammers, weight is a severe consideration.
+As a result, these power tools are categorised according to their weight, which clearly helps to distinguish which work they are best suited to do.